 Step 1 – Finding a food destination

 When an ant colony starts to search for food, the movement of the ants looks disorganized and random.
-But after a while, they start moving towards the direction other ants have already found some food.
+But after a while, they start moving toward the direction other ants have already found some food.
 How does the communication take place?

 Ants communicate indirectly using chemical substances called pheromones and can produce different pheromones, leaving specific signals that other ants can understand.
 For example, they leave a specific pheromone trace when they move from the food to the nest.
+These pheromone trails serve as a chemical guide for other ants to follow, leading them directly to the food source.
+The strength and concentration of the pheromone trail increase as more ants travel back and forth along it.

 Step 2 – Choose the shortest path

+Ants possess remarkable memory and learning abilities.
+They can remember the locations of food sources and adapt their foraging routes based on the efficiency of previous journeys.
+This learning helps them optimize their search patterns and minimize wasted efforts.
 With the desire to fully understand why and choose the shortest path, researchers construct a specific experiment using a two-way bridge.
 It was placed between the nest and the food.

 In the first part of the experiment, both sides of the bridge had the same length.
 Around half of the ants crossed the bridge on the left side and the other half on the right side when the experiment started.
 But as time passed, more ants moved on one of the two sides.

 Their results were completely different.
 This time, one side of the bridge was two times longer than the other side.
-Again, half of the ants crossed the bridge on the shorter side, while the other half moved on the longer side.
+Again, half of the ants crossed the bridge on the shorter side while the other half moved on the longer side.
 But with time, more and more ants preferred the shorter side.
 Quickly afterward, all ants moved to this site.
 They repeated this part of the experiment several times because the ants preferred the shorter distance.

 Step 3 – Inviting others for teamwork

 The ant leaves a pheromone trace on its way, which attracts other ants.
-This pheromones trace evaporates slowly and loses its intensity over time.
+This pheromone’s trace evaporates slowly and loses its intensity over time.
 When the ant returns, it leaves a second pheromone trace, which increases the trace’s overall intensity, and that crossed the bridge on the shorter side needs less time.

 Step 4 – Collect the food